When is ITV drama The Bay back for series two?

 “I think that audiences will enjoy seeing where Daragh takes Lisa and the team, when they return with a new case for series two next year,” mentioned ITV’s Head of Drama Polly Hill – revealing that Morven Christie might be again as DS Lisa Armstrong alongside her boss DI Tony Manning (Dan Ryan).

-The collection one finale noticed the reality laid naked in regards to the twins’ disappearance as Lisa lastly started to fix her relationship together with her personal troubled youngsters.
-However Lisa was suspended from her job after lastly revealing that she’d lied about what had occurred with Sean – withholding data which might have offered him with an alibi, however would have landed them each in hassle.
+The collection one finale noticed the reality laid naked concerning the twins’ disappearance as Lisa lastly started to fix her relationship together with her personal troubled youngsters.
+However Lisa was suspended from her job after lastly revealing that she’d lied about what had occurred with Sean – withholding info which might have supplied him with an alibi, however would have landed them each in hassle.

-Author Daragh Carville beforehand instructed HEARALPUBLICIST that if the present have been renewed, the following collection “would have a new crime and a new family for our family liaison officer.”
+Author Daragh Carville beforehand informed HEARALPUBLICIST that if the present have been renewed, the subsequent collection “would have a new crime and a new family for our family liaison officer.”
 And that’s precisely what’s taking place.

-Returning to the coastal city of Morecambe, The Bay collection two will see Lisa and the workforce deal with a brand new case.
+Returning to the coastal city of Morecambe, The Bay collection two will see Lisa and the staff sort out a brand new case.

 Who stars in The Bay?